-Sound Audition uses the strength of "open-ended" audio questions.
-Multiple-choice questions would serve the answers on a silver platter.
-To really test what you hear, and then have the ability to describe what you hear.
+Sound Audition uses "open-ended" audio questions.
 The open ended audition mimmicks what audio engineers go through when identifying what they hear — and making decisions on potential corrective action.
 The only way to truly test someones ear is by an open ended blind audition.

 Some audio questions/examples have are considered "acceptable" — and have nothing wrong with them.
-An audio engineer must also know when a mix is acceptable.
-This is why some questions on the audition are considered "acceptable" and have been deamed "acceptable" by professional engineers in the audio field.
+An audio engineer must also know when a mix is "in the box of acceptablity."
+This is why some exampes used are considered "acceptable" and have been deamed "acceptable" by professional engineers in the audio field.

 Take your audition on a good sound system and in a quiet environment.
 A higher end speaker/monitoring system or using quality headphones or in-ear monitoring is highly encouraged.
 Use of laptop speakers and/or low quality consumer grade headphones is not recommended.